Creative Writing BA (Hons) module details

 Presentation, 30%: You will choose a 10 minute microteach or a presentation of an artefact to critically reflect upon a strategy or resource that supports effective teaching and learning drawn from your placement experience.

-E-portfolio, 70%: You will write a 3500 word e-portfolio, critically reflecting on your time in the placement setting.
+E-portfolio, 70%: You will write an e-portfolio, critically reflecting on your time in the placement setting.

 Education route – Gender and Education